aosabook/500lines/flow-shop/chapter.md

     print "Makespan: %d\n" % makespan(data, perm)
 ```

-Next, we use the string formatting functionality in Python to print the table of start / end / idle times for each of the machines and jobs.
-Note that the idle time for a job is computed as the time from when the job started to its completion, minus the sum of the processing times for each task in the job.
+Next, we use the string formatting functionality in Python to print the table of start, end, and idle times for each of the machines and jobs.
+Note that the idle time for a job is the time from when the job started to its completion, minus the sum of the processing times for each task in the job.
 We compute the idle time for a machine in a similar fashion.

 ```python
     row_format ="{:>15}" * 4